From our first weekend in Riga, we fell for Latvia’s capital, a charming city that instantly endears itself to you.

 Riga is the capital of Latvia.
 It is also the largest capital city in the Baltic States which are made up of Estonia, Lithuania and Latvia which sits in the middle.

 It is by no means a “big city” which makes it a great place for a city break or even a weekend getaway.

-Named the European Capital of Culture in 2014, Riga is a pretty city, in a whimsical fairytale kind of way.
-From the impressive art nouveau architecture, the finest collection in Europe, the winding, medieval lanes of the UNESCO listed Old Town to the skyline of storybook spires; Riga is picture postcard pretty wherever you look.
+Riga is incredibly pretty.
+From the impressive art nouveau architecture – the finest collection in Europe, the winding, medieval lanes of the UNESCO listed Riga Old Town to the skyline of storybook spires.

-Everyone walks or cycles, it is clean, friendly and really quite civilized.
-Throw in a modern and fresh cafe culture, some of the best restaurants in Europe, a great bar scene and you have a wonderful weekend away.
+The city is clean, friendly and quite refined.
+Throw in modern and fresh cafe culture, some of the best restaurants in Europe, a great bar scene and you can have a fabulous city break in Riga.

 The Art Nouveau District

-With over 800 art nouveau buildings in the city, Riga is referred to as the biggest gallery of work by Russian architect Mikhail Eisensten.
-Facades, some with wedding cake intricacy, others as fanciful as a children’s storybook have people, necks craned, wandering in awe of this beautiful little neighbourhood.
+With over 800 art nouveau buildings in the city, Riga is referred to as the biggest gallery of work by Russian architect Mikhail Eisenstein.

 Stop by the Art Nouveau Museum in Alberta St to gaze from the foyer at this incredible staircase.
 That you can do for free, entry to the museum will cost a few Euro.

 Address: Alberta iela 12, Centra rajons, Rīga, LV-1010, Latvia.